 Who is eligible for SAPR support services?

-Active duty members, Air Force Reserve and Air National Guard members and their dependents 18 and older who are eligible for treatment in the military health system, and Air Force civilian (appropriated and non-appropriated) employees.
+Active duty members, Air Force Reserve and Air National Guard members and their dependents 18 and older, and Air Force civilian (appropriated and non-appropriated) employees.
 SAPR provides support for adult sexual assault victims when the perpetrator is someone other than the victim’s spouse or same sex domestic partner.

 Under DoD's Sexual Assault Prevention and Response (SAPR) Policy, Service members and their adult military dependents have two reporting options - Restricted Reporting and Unrestricted Reporting.